 Application and User Keys

-When you pass a request across HTTPS, include the site's API Key and your personal User Key and Secret.
+When you pass a request across HTTPS, include the site's API Key and the application key and secret (or user key and secret).
 For example:

-You can make REST Requests using a userKey and secret.
-This is useful for delegating access to Gigya APIs without revealing your account's secret to multiple users.
-You can create multiple Applications, and give groups of users access to these various applications with each application having only the permissions that you define in it's settings.
-Each application has a userKey and secret that can be used when making REST calls to Gigya API Endpoints.
+You can create multiple applications, each with its own permissions, and give groups of users access to these various applications.
+Each application has a userKey and secret that is used when making REST calls to Gigya API Endpoints.

-Another benefit of using a userKey and secret is that the user does not have to construct or check signatures, however, this means that all requests must be conducted over HTTPS.
+Another benefit of using a userKey and secret is that the user does not have to construct or check signatures, as all requests are conducted over HTTPS.

 - Navigate to the Admin tab.